hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

 We have set `@OneToMany(cascade = CascadeType.ALL...` on the `comments`, but this does not work when using Jakarta Data Repository because `StatelessSession` is lack of cascade support.
-If there are some `Comment` sample data existed,  the above invoking `deleteAll()` will be failed due to the foreign key constraints in the `comments` table.
+If there are some `Comment` dirty data existed,  the above invoking `deleteAll()` will fail the tests due to the foreign key constraints in the `comments` table.

 > More details about Jakarta Data implementation in Hibernate, check [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/6.6/repositories/html_single/Hibernate_Data_Repositories.html).